mr-vaibh/facecrop-thumb/README.md

 FaceCropThumb is a Python package for generating thumbnails of detected faces in images.
 It utilizes the MTCNN (Multi-Task Cascaded Convolutional Neural Network) for accurate face detection and OpenCV for image processing.

+All documentation is in the “docs” directory and online at https://facecrop-thumb.readthedocs.io/en/stable/.
+If you’re just getting started, here’s how we recommend you read the docs:

 ## Features

 - Detect faces in images using the MTCNN model